 Judith Braun was born in 1947 in Albany, New York.
-After high school she moved to New York City to attend the Fashion Institute of Technology, then staying on and living in the East Village during the Sixties.
-From communes, to cults, to domestic violence, she finally found her way back to school and got an MFA at the University at Albany, in 1983.
+After high school she moved to New York City to attend the Fashion Institute of Technology, then stayed on, living in the East Village during the Sixties.
+From communes, to cults, to domestic violence, Braun finally found her way back to school and got an MFA at the University at Albany, in 1983.
 On returning to New York she set up a live/work studio on the Lower East Side of Manhattan, where she remained until 2018.
 Braun now lives and works in her hometown of Albany.

 Having begun as a realistic figurative painter after grad school, Braun soon became steeped in the notion of the personal as political, using humor and a contradiction-embracing vision to push the boundaries of materials, imagery and language.
 Her early photocopy work, Some Pussy, was first shown in Group Material’s iconic Democracy Show at Dia Art Foundation in 1988, and her solo show, Read My Pussy—her first large-scale photocopy installation—debuted at Souyun Yi Gallery, New York, in 1990.
 Shows at The Drawing Center, Art in General, White Columns, American Fine Arts, Co, and the notorious Bad Girls show at the New Museum, with the late Marcia Tucker, established Braun as an emerging artist in New York during the 1990s.
 During this period, the artist went by her then-married name, Weinman, and alternatively, Weinperson.